SAP/ui5-linter/README.md

 * `// ui5lint-disable-next-line no-deprecated-api -- explanation`

+**XML / HTML**

+* `<!-- ui5lint-disable no-deprecated-api -->`
+* `<!-- ui5lint-disable-next-line -->`

+Note that in XML and HTML files, depending on your browser runtime, the use of double-hyphen `--` is usually not allowed, making it impossible to add explanations as part of the directive.
+Please use separate comment blocks for this purpose.

+Also, since comments can't be placed inside XML and HTML tags, you might need to use `ui5lint-disable` and `ui5lint-enable` directives outside of the tags instead of `ui5lint-disable-line` or `ui5lint-disable-next-line`.

+**YAML**

+* `# ui5lint-disable no-deprecated-api`
+* `# ui5lint-disable-next-line`

 ### Scope

-Directives are currently supported in JavaScript and TypeScript files only; they are **not** supported in XML, YAML, HTML, or any other type of file.
+Directives are currently supported in JavaScript and TypeScript files as well as XML, HTML and YAML files.

 ## Node.js API